stroncis/numpy-image-shredder/README.md

     *   **Vertical Shredding**: The padded image is sliced into vertical chunks.
 These chunks are then reassembled by first taking all even-indexed chunks and then all odd-indexed chunks, stacking them horizontally.
     *   **Horizontal Shredding**: The vertically shredded image is then sliced into horizontal chunks.
 These are reassembled similarly (even-indexed followed by odd-indexed), stacking them vertically to produce the final image.

 4.  **Color Effects Application (`utils.py -> apply_color_effect`)**: If a color effect other than "None" is selected, it's applied to the padded image array using NumPy.
 The image array is first converted to `np.float32` for calculations to prevent data loss or overflow, and then clipped back to the 0-255 range and converted to `np.uint8`.
-Effects descriptions:
+Though using [Pillow](https://pillow.readthedocs.io/en/stable/) (f.e grayscale, posterize, solarize etc.) would be more efficient, but this project's target is NumPy.
+Effects and transformations descriptions:
     *   **Invert Colors**: `255 - img_array`.
 NumPy performs element-wise subtraction of each pixel value from scalar 255, broadcasting to match `img` array shape.
 Another way is to use `~img` or `numpy.invert(img)` bitwise NOT, which would work on `uint8`, though it is less intuitively readable.
 Applying this to `img_copy` (which is `float32`) would be maybe slightly less performant but still correct, though `numpy.invert(img_copy)` - not.

     *   **Swap R/G Channels**: `swapped_img[..., 0], swapped_img[..., 1] = swapped_img[..., 1].copy(), swapped_img[..., 0].copy()`.
 NumPy's array slicing is used to select the Red and Green channels (0 and 1 respectively, on the last axis) and swap their contents.